Table of Contents

 - Put a few drops of mineral oil in an out-of-the-way spot on your counter

-- Wait ten minutes, then wipe up the mineral oil
+- Wait ten minutes, then wipe up the mineral oil with a dry cloth

 - If a dark stain shows when you wipe up the mineral oil, it’s time to reseal your countertops.